 The Secured Creditors will include all providers of Secured Debt that enter into or accede to the STID.
 Any new Secured Creditor will be required to accede to the STID.
-The STID will also contain provisions restricting the rights of the Parent (being a subordinated creditor) and any additional subdordinated creditors (the "Subordinated Creditors") and will contain mechanics requiring any creditors in respect of all present and future liabilities at any time of the Issuer to any Subordinated Creditor in respect of any Financial Indebtedness (the "Subordinated Liabilities") to accede to the STID as a Subordinated Creditor.
+The STID also contains provisions restricting the rights of the Parent (being a subordinated creditor) and any additional subordinated creditors (the "Subordinated Creditors") and contains mechanics requiring any creditors in respect of all present and future liabilities at any time of the Issuer to any Subordinated Creditor in respect of any Financial Indebtedness (the "Subordinated Liabilities") to accede to the STID as a Subordinated Creditor.